Digital Sovereignty and Digital Citizenship Workshop – Executive Summary

 Niamh Kirk, Elizabeth Farries, Kalpana Shankar, Eugenia Siapera

-Attendees were welcomed to the workshop by Professor Kalpana Shankar, the Co-director of the Centre for Digital Policy, and Ciarán Conlon, the Director of Public Policy for Microsoft Ireland/EGA.
-To start proceedings, the Chair of the European Parliament Committee on Artificial Intelligence, Dragoș Tudorache MEP, gave a keynote address followed by a fireside chat with Professor Colin Scott, Principal of the College of Social Sciences and Law.
+Attendees were welcomed to the workshop by Professor Kalpana Shankar, the co-director of the Centre for Digital Policy, and Ciarán Conlon, the director of Public Policy for Microsoft Ireland/EGA.
+To start proceedings, the chair of the European Parliament Committee on Artificial Intelligence, Dragoș Tudorache MEP, gave a keynote address.
+This was followed by a fireside chat with Professor Colin Scott, principal of the College of Social Sciences and Law.
 Mr Tudorache MEP outlined the challenges faced by the European Commission in developing regulation for AI that supports innovation while ensuring high standards of data use and processing.

 The second panel was asked to engage with the following provocations: Is digital sovereignty at odds with digital citizenship?
 What are the territories to which digital sovereignty lays claim?
 What are the new geopolitics of the digital?
 This panel included Anna Gerbrandy (Professor at the School of Law, Utrecht University, PI for ERC Project Modern Bigness (MOBI)) Anthony Whelan (Digital Adviser to European Commission President Ursula von der Leyen), Damini Satija (Centre for Data Ethics and Innovation UK) and Eugenia Siapera (Professor at the School of Information and Communication Studies, and Co-Director of the UCD Centre for Digital Policy) who discussed Digital Sovereignty.
 The panel was chaired by Eamonn Mac Aodha, Director of the Parliament and Institutions Team at Ireland’s Permanent Representation to the EU.